140 Characters of Slow - OUR SCHOOLS POETRY COMPETITION - £1,000 PRIZES

 We want young people up to the age of eighteen to find their own oasis – a moment of calm, a time to slow down and to stand and stare – and then to translate that moment into a poem of no more than 140 characters.

 We will post a selection of entries on our Twitter feed.
-We will publish an E-book bringing together the 140 best poems.
 And two of the very best (one winner up to the age of 14, the other aged between 15 and 18) will each win a prize of £1,000 - £500 cash for the winners and £500 worth of poetry books for their school library.

 Why 140 Characters?